-Visual chart definitions can be altered over an unsecured HTTP connection by using "man in the middle" type attacks.
-To mitigate this vulnerability, configure Microsoft Dynamics CRM to only use SSL.
-For more information about how to configure Microsoft Dynamics CRM Server 2011 to use SSL, see “Make Microsoft Dynamics CRM client-to-server network communications more secure” in Microsoft Dynamics CRM 2011 Post-Installation and Configuration Guidelines in the Installing Guide.
+Microsoft Dynamics 365 user-provided data, including Visual chart definitions, can be altered over an unsecured HTTP connection by using "man in the middle" type attacks.
+To mitigate this vulnerability, configure Microsoft Dynamics 365 to only use TLS/SSL.
+For more information about how to configure Microsoft Dynamics 365 Server to use TLS/SSL, see Make Dynamics 365 client-to-server network communications more secure.

 Sandbox Processing Service

 Install this role on a dedicated server on a separate virtual LAN (VLAN) from other computers that are running Microsoft Dynamics 365 Server roles.
 Then, if there is a malicious plug-in running in the sandbox that exploits the computer, the network isolation from a separate VLAN can help protect other Dynamics 365 resources from being compromised.

 Install this role on a separate computer for both IFD and internally-facing deployments.
 For more information, see Isolate the HelpServer role for Internet-facing deployments later in this topic.

 Microsoft Dynamics 365Internet-facing deployment (IFD) requires anonymous authentication enabled on IIS for claims-based authentication.
 The claims-based authentication token doesn’t contain raw credentials or the connection string to Microsoft Dynamics 365 Server.
 However, the web.config file does contain configuration information about the authentication mode.
 For more information, see Secure the web.config file later in this topic.
 To secure the Microsoft Dynamics 365 website, use TLS/SSL.